City Center, 0.3 mi

 Best souvenirs from Istanbul

 The centre of nightlife in Istanbul is Taksim, where the streets are packed with live music venues, dance clubs, rollicking bars and high-end art galleries, including SALT Beyoğlu.
+The Istanbul hotels located here are very popular with those who like to party the night away.
 A short metro ride away, Zorlu Center offers international dance, theatre and music.

 To enjoy the best of modern and contemporary Turkish art, check out Istanbul Modern in Tophane.
 The permanent collection showcases an eclectic range of styles and media, and there's a small cinema for arthouse movies.
 Down the road is Karaköy, where a young and vibrant Turkish contemporary art scene has taken root, with many small venues displaying diverse works.